maarten-postmastery/webhook-forwarder-gcp/README.md

   * Trigger type: Select Cloud Pub/Sub
   * Select a topic: Create a new topic, e.g. "sendgrid-events" or select it when already created
   * Retry on failure: Yes
+  * Click Save
-* Variables, networking and advanced settings
+* Runtime, build, connections and security settings
   * Environment variables
     * Runtime environment variables
       * Add variable FORWARD_URL with the destination URL
 * Click Next
 * Code
   * Runtime: Select Node.js 10
-  * Entry point: Enter "subscriber"
   * Source Code: Inline Editor
     * index.js: Copy the code from subscriber/index.js
     * package.json: Copy the code from subscriber/package.json
+  * Entry point: Enter "subscriber"
 * Click Deploy

 To create another subscriber, in the list of functions select Actions on the first subscriber and click Copy.
 Then change the function name and optionally the region.
 Click Save to accept the Trigger settings.
 Open Variables and set the FORWARD_URL to the destination URL.